bruceminanga/bruceminanga/README.md

 ### Hi there, I'm Bruce 👋

-- 🌱 I’m currently learning Python.
-- 👯 I’m looking forward to become a DEVSECOPS, Telegram-Bot Developer and lastly Python Web Developer.
+- 🌱 I’m currently a DEVSECOPS, Telegram-Bot Developer and lastly Python Web Developer.
 - ⚡ Fun_facts: I'm a Linux and Telegram fanboy.
 To all of my forked projects, I have also contributed to them.
 - 🛠 Favourite_tools = neovim, fedora-sway, podman, pipenv
 - 🇧🇿 I do believe that Open source projects will make this world a better place